P0XiL/P2_Fitness_tracker/README.md

     - Profile.js - Contains all code related to the profile page
     - script.js - Contains code related to the login system, and basic navigation
   - ### Tests
       Multiple tests are present in the program but commented out.
-To run the test, remove the <!-- "Script..." -->, For each test to work, it is important that the present data in the JSON files don't get changed.
-In the case quest needs to be tested, the user needs to change the date in the JSON file quest_log under the user questTest, to the current date, also change the object on the first line to the same date.
+For each test to work, the present data in the JSON files mustn't be changed.
+In the case quest needs to be tested, the user needs to change the date in the JSON file quest_log under the user questTest, to the current date, and also change the object on the first line to the same date.

 - ## Usages